AZB & Partners: Partners

-The firm has more than 100 partners.
+The firm has more than 150 partners.

 Awards

 AZB & Partners has received wide national and international acclaim within the legal sphere, some of which include 'Ranked No.1' by RSG Top 40 India law firm ranking in 2019 and 2017, 'Best Overall Law Firm of the Year- 2017' at India Business Law Journal's Indian Law Firms Awards, 2017–18, 'Law Firm of the Year- 2017' by VC Circle (topping the tables in both deal count and volume) 'Client Service Law Firm of the Year - 2017' by Chambers and Partners Asia-Pacific Awards.
 For the first quarter of 2018, the firm was ranked on top in both M&A deal count and volume on the league tables published by Merger Market, Bloomberg and Thomson Reuters.
+In May 2024, AZB & Partners was recognized as the "Best Overall Law Firm" category at the India Business Law Journal's Indian Law Firm Awards 2024.